trickytank/CRAN-task-view-games/README.md

 # CRAN-task-view-games
-Task Views proposal for games
+Task Views proposal for games.
+Still very much a work in progress.

 # _Scope:_
 *Include one or two paragraphs about the scope of the task view, outlining the inclusion and exclusion criteria